IBM-Cloud/terraform-provider-ibm/website/docs/r/security_group.html.markdown

 Provides a networking security group resource that controls access to the public and private interfaces of a virtual server instance.
 This resource allows security groups to be created, updated, and deleted.
 To create rules for the security group, use the `security_group_rule` resource.

-For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).
+For additional details, see the [IBM Cloud Classic Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_SecurityGroup).

 ## Example Usage